-The 2007 Master Plan.
-In 2007, Oakland Mills became the first of Columbia's ten villages to publish a Master Plan.
-The process for this groundbreaking document, as described in Appendix A, was lengthy, but the result became a model for other villages, especially the older villages that were looking ahead to redevelopment.

-At the time, the community was especially optimistic about a planned mixed-use development project by Metroventures that would bring new life to the former Exon site at the Village Center.
+2007, Oakland Mills became the first of Columbia's ten villages to publish a Master Plan.
+The process for this groundbreaking document was lengthy, but the result became a model for other villages, especially the older villages that were looking ahead to redevelopment.
+At the time, Oakland Mills was especially optimistic about a planned mixed-use development project by Metroventures that could bring new life to the former Exon site at the Village Center.
+Although the Metroventures project became a casualty of the Great Recession, the village began working on some of the Master Plan's shortand mid-term goals.

-Council Bill 29-2009.
+COUNCIL BILL 29-2009

 When Columbia's first village, Wilde Lake, began reviewing plans to revive its retail center, the Howard County Council passed Council Bill 29-2009.
 The bill set standards and a process for creating a Village Center Community Plan (VCCP).
 Once finalized, a VCCP is submitted to the Howard County Department of Planning and Zoning, where it is kept on record.
 All plans for future development within the boundaries of the VCCP are reviewed for compatibility with the VCCP.